0x00002a/DeadlyAccel/README.md

 ### Support for modded cockpits

-This mod is partially compatable with modded cockpits.
+This mod is partially compatible with modded cockpits.
 While by default modded cockpits will have no cushioning applied, they can be added to the config same as vanilla.

 ## Configuration

 Configuration can be done either through in-game commands (recommended) or through the on-disk XML file.
 For instructions on how to edit it in-game type (in chat) `/da help config` with the mod loaded.
-Note that in multiplayer only `/da config reload` is avaliable due to sync issues.
+Note that in multiplayer only `/da config reload` is available due to sync issues.

 - `CushioningBlocks`: List of values for cushioning factors.
 						Final damage per tick is multiplied by the 1 - cushioning value